 Note: Dates are subject to change.

-BC Secondary School graduation (Grade 12) or equivalent; or Mature Student status; or currently enrolled in Grade 11 or equivalent.
+BC Secondary School graduation (Grade 12) or equivalent; or currently enrolled in Grade 11 or equivalent.

 Capilano English Language Requirement for students whose primary language is not English: Test of English as a Foreign Language (TOEFL): paper=560, internet=83, or English Language Assessment (ELA)=145, or International English Language Testing System (Academic IELTS)=6.5 overall, and no one score less than 6, or Canadian Academic English Language Assessment (CAEL)=70, or Pearson Test of English (PTE Academic)=56 or Capilano University EAP 100 and 101 with a minimum B+ grade in each course.